-Before considering the details of the ion-optical arrangement, a choice between the two SVMI approaches with purely electrostatic lenses and with the socalled "delayed extraction" - must be made.
-While the latter in principle allows arbitrarily large TOF stretching by using very long delays, the fast nature of the light H+ ions demands finely controlled (with nanosecond precision) switching of the kilovolt-range voltages applied to the ion optics.
-Since electromagnetic waves propagate through the system (the ion optics and the vacuum chamber) at speed no faster than 30 cm/ns, the transient processes in a system of a usual size would take no less than a few nanoseconds.
-That is, rational design of such a system for reliable operation might require solution of the time-dependent Maxwell equations in nontrivial geometry and with real nonperfect conductors and dielectrics, which is an intricate task.
+Before considering the details of the ion-optical arrangement, the choice between the two major SVMI approacheswith the so-called "delayed extraction"7 and with purely electrostatic lenses^{8,9}-needs to be explained.
+While the former in principle allows arbitrarily large TOF stretching by using very long delays, the fast nature of the light H+ ions demands finely controlled (with nanosecond precision) switching of the kilovolt-range voltages applied to the ion optics.
+Since electromagnetic waves propagate through the system (the ion optics and the vacuum chamber) at speed no faster than 30 cm/ns, the transient processes in a system of a usual size would take no less than a few nanoseconds.19 That is, rational design of such a system for reliable operation might require solution of the time-dependent Maxwell equations in nontrivial geometry and with real nonperfect conductors and dielectrics, which is an intricate task.

 Moreover, the delayed extraction approach is based on mapping the ion positions in the expanded cloud to the arrival times.
-It means that the setup must not satisfy Wiley-McLaren conditions for TOF spatial focusing, and thus the initial positions of ions within the ionization volume will contribute to their arrival times, deteriorating the time resolution of the system and hence its SVMI performance.
+It means that the setup must not satisfy Wiley- McLaren conditions20 for TOF spatial focusing, and thus the initial positions of ions within the ionization volume will contribute to their arrival times, deteriorating the time resolution of the system and hence its SVMI performance.
 Although the "time-lag energy focusing" mentioned in Ref.
-14 indicates that delayed extraction allows somewhat separate control of the arrival time dependences on the initial positions and velocities, no studies of the possibility to retain space focusing while maximizing TOF dispersion with respect to the initial velocity are known to the authors of the present work.
+20 indicates that delayed extraction allows separate control of arrival time dependences on initial positions and velocities, we were not aware of studies regarding the possibility of retaining space focusing while maximizing TOF dispersion with respect to the initial velocity.

-Therefore, aiming at the simplest and most robust method of achieving both radial and TOF focusing, the approach based on electrostatic ion optics (with time-independent electric potential) was chosen in the present work.
-The overall arrangement of the system was determined based on general properties of electrostatic lenses, and the specific parameters were then optimized using the ion optics simulation software package SIMION $8^{15,16}$ complemented with customized user-programming scripts for analysis of the ion trajectories and (semi)automatic optimization of the electric field parameters.
+In addition, we had no prior experience in our laboratory with the delayed extraction method.
+Therefore, for us the simplest and most robust method of achieving velocity mapping with both radial and TOF spatial focusing was the approach based on electrostatic ion optics (with time-independent electric potential).
+The overall arrangement of the system was determined based on general properties of electrostatic lenses, and the specific parameters were then optimized using the ion optics simulation software package SIMION 8^{21,22} complemented with customized user-programming scripts for analysis of the ion trajectories and (semi)automatic optimization of the electric field parameters.16